metamorfos/metamorfos.github.io/_posts/2013-05-18-my-development-environment.md

 while*

 ## A few mods to CtrlP

+_Edit: I ditched CtrlP in favor of [Command-T][command-t], the speed increase you get with Command-T is not to be trifled with!_

 As programmers we spend a large part of our days jumping between files, and the easiest way to get around is with a fuzzy finder.